jeffschwartz/preamble/preamble.3.1.md

 <p class="warning">Please note that if you are installing the PhantomJS v2 <em>binary distribution</em> on a Mac you may need to follow the directions given <a href="https://github.com/ariya/phantomjs/issues/12900#issuecomment-74073057" target="_blank">here</a>.</p>
 You can run Preamble _headless_ using <a href="http://phantomjs.org" target="_blank">PhantomJS</a>.
 The following example assumes that you already have PhantomJS installed and that it can be found on the path.

-1. Open up a terminal and change to your test's root folder.
+1. Open up a terminal and change to your spec runner's root folder.
-2. From the command line enter _"path/to/phantomjs javascripts/phantom-runner.js index.html"_ which should produce output similar to the example below:
+2. From the command line enter _"path/to/phantomjs lib/phantom-runner.js SpecRunner.html"_ which should produce output similar to the example below:
 ![PhantomJS Output]({{site.baseurl}}/images/phantomjs-output.jpg)